 These 18th-century wax anatomical figures are both gruesome and eerily attractive.
 Alluring women recline with their organs on display, twirling hair through their fingers, while skeletons strike poses on tables and painted-on blood drips from wax heads.
-Just like how real bodies are used in modern Body Worlds exhibits, 18th-century artists based their stunningly realistic wax models on the actual dead.
+Just like how real remains are used in modern Body Worlds exhibits, 18th-century artists based their stunningly realistic wax models on actual deceased people.

-The lifelike wax models helped educate medical students in a time when it was difficult to access real bodies for them to dissect and study.
-Just like the 16th-century trend of staging dissections in massive theaters so that hundreds could watch, wax anatomical models exposed the secrets of the human body to a large audience.
+The lifelike wax models helped educate medical students in a time when it was difficult to access real cadavers for them to dissect and study.
+Just like the 16th-century trend of staging dissections in massive theaters so that hundreds could watch, wax anatomical models exposed the secrets of the human anatomy to a large audience.
 The Medici family museum, La Specola, opened in Florence in 1775 and made it so that anyone could gawk at the models—including the Marquis de Sade.

-The actual bodies used to make anatomical models include a teenage girl who died in 1782 while she was five months pregnant.
+The actual cadavers used to make anatomical models include a teenage girl who passed in 1782 while she was five months pregnant.
 Today, her wax reproduction is in a museum in Bologna, wearing pearls and resting peacefully with her organs on display and preserved for eternity.

-The Incredibly Realistic Wax Models Were Made From Dead Bodies
+The Incredibly Realistic Wax Models Were Made From Remains

 The process of making 18th-century wax anatomical models was labor intensive.
 It began with a recently dissected cadaver.
 The artist would press plaster against the individual organs to create a cast.
 Using wax, artists recreated the organs and then applied detailed paint and varnish to make them look lifelike.
 In some cases, the body parts would be assembled into a torso, which viewers could take apart piece by piece.

 Other figures were created by injecting wax directly into blood vessels.
 The tissue decayed with time, leaving only the wax.
-These methods made it possible for physicians—and curious onlookers—to create incredibly realistic models from dead bodies.
+These methods made it possible for physicians—and curious onlookers—to create incredibly realistic models.

 There Was A Body Shortage In 18th Century Medical Schools, So Wax Models Were The Next Best Thing